History of Carrots - A Brief Summary & Timeline

 Brief Carrot History and Timeline

-Carrot domestication transformed the relatively small, white, heavily divided (forked or sprangled - spread in different directions) strong flavoured taproot of a plant with annual biennial flowering habit into a large, orange, smooth, good flavoured storage root of a uniformly biennial or “winter” annual crop we know today.
+Carrot domestication transformed the relatively small, thin, white, heavily divided (forked or sprangled - spread in different directions) strong flavoured taproot of a plant with annual biennial flowering habit into a large, orange, smooth, good flavoured storage root of a uniformly biennial or “winter” annual crop we know today.
 Modern carrot breeders have further refined the carrot, improving flavour, sweetness, reducing bitterness and improving texture and colour.
 There have also been significant improvements in disease and pest reduction resulting in ever increasing yields.
-Flavour, nutritional and processing qualities are also uppermost in the minds of breeders.
+Flavour, nutritional and processing qualities are also uppermost in the minds of modern breeders.

 Both the wild and the cultivated carrots belong to the species Daucus carota.
 Wild carrot is distinguished by the name Daucus carota, Carota, whereas domesticated carrot belongs to Daucus carota, sativus.